 Sanford has significant experience in consenting marine farm projects across New Zealand and its experience has shown the many nuances and difficulties and associated time and costs under the standard RMA process.
-Project East itself has been in the consenting process for several years and has faced significant external and internal delays.
+Project South itself has been in the consenting process for several years and has faced significant external and internal delays.
+In addition, another proposal in the area has faced significant consenting difficulties and this is a key reason why Sanford is pursuing a fast-track referral.

-As a project that will enhance aquaculture significantly in New Zealand and that will deliver significant economic benefits to the region and country more widely, Project East will have significant regional and national benefits.
+As a project that will enhance aquaculture significantly in New Zealand and that will deliver significant economic benefits to the region and country more widely, Project South will have significant regional and national benefits.
 As such, it is an ideal candidate for the fast-track process so that it can be processed in a more timely and cost-efficient way.
 In particular, the fast-track process will ensure that the project has:

-- A significantly accelerated consenting process, allowing the project to proceed to development and construction faster and more efficiently; - Stimulated the economic growth projections more quickly, with the flow on effect of creating 300 new jobs and stimulating the relevant local economies faster: and - Ensured costs of the project development are capped and maintained at reasonable levels due to its expediency.
+A significantly accelerated consenting process, allowing the project to proceed to development and construction faster and more efficiently; Stimulated the economic growth projections more quickly, with the flow on effect of creating 300 new jobs and stimulating the relevant local economies faster; and

+• Ensured costs of the project development are capped and maintained at reasonable levels due to its expediency.